mhutch/mhutch.github.io/_posts/2011-03-11-monodevelop-tips-build-actions.md

 created: 1299862800
 redirect_from: /node/208
 ---
-Files in a MonoDevelop (or Visual Studio) project have a <em>build action</em> which controls what happens to the file during a build.
+Files in a MonoDevelop (or Visual Studio) project have a _build action_ which controls what happens to the file during a build.
 Here are some of the common build actions for C# projects.<!--break-->

 <dl>
 <dt><strong>Compile</strong></dt>